sirauronmach3/wow-raid-boss-strats/MoP/HoF/GrandEmpressShekZeer.md

 ### Phase 1 Mechanics:
 - #### [Eyes of the Empress](<https://www.wowhead.com/mop-classic/spell=123707/eyes-of-the-empress>)
   - Tank Debuff
-  - Stacks up to 5 times, at 5 the tank will be permanently dominated
+  - Stacks up to 5 times, at 5 the tank will be permanently dominated with [Servant of the Empress](<https://www.wowhead.com/mop-classic/spell=123713/servant-of-the-empress>).
+This will be a wipe, period.
   - Strat: Swap at 3 - 4 stacks

 - #### [Dread Screech](<https://www.wowhead.com/mop-classic/spell=123735/dread-screech>)